-Through hands-on teaching, you will be able to create a strong foundation for knowledge in the following areas:
+Through hands-on teaching, you’ll receive a strong foundation in the following areas:

-Learning about safety, health, hygiene, infection control, the skeletal system, and all of the general directional terms related to the body and massage therapy.
+To become a massage therapist, you must learn about safety, health, hygiene, infection control, the skeletal system, and general directional terms related to the body and massage therapy.

-Learning the basic techniques involved in Swedish massage, including pressure, depth, direction, sequence, speed, rhythm, and touch.
+You’ll learn the basics of Swedish massage, including pressure, depth, direction, sequence, speed, rhythm, and touch.

-Learning the basic techniques of cross-fiber massage, a deep-muscle therapy technique to enhance tissue repair.
+Our massage course also introduces you to the fundamentals of cross-fiber massage, a deep-muscle therapy technique that enhances tissue repair.

 Deep Tissue Massage

-Learning the basic techniques of deep tissue massage and how it can relieve deeper layers of tension patterns in the body.
+Students explore the basic techniques of deep tissue massage and study how it can relieve deeper layers of tension patterns.

-Following the introductory course, students will embark on a detailed study of the Lower Extremity, Axial Skeleton, and Upper Extremity courses.
-Upon completion of all 4 units of study, students are certified as massage therapists and are eligible to apply for the national exam required for a state license.
+After completing our introductory massage course, you will embark on a detailed study of the body with our Lower Extremity, Axial Skeleton, and Upper Extremity courses.
+Students who complete all four units are certified as massage therapists and may apply for the national exam required for a Georgia state license.